gSchool/boulder-g4-assets/cheat-sheets/class-notes-2014-10-15.md

 Attributes are stored in memory / Methods are calculated by the CPU

+"You're playing God" - Evan
-When modeling, you are "defining the cookie cutters" - Evan
+When modeling, you are "defining the cookie cutters" - Evan "We're looking at the _potential_ for things" - Turek "One size fits all" - Mello
+"One size fits all in that world" - Andy  <-- this is called a "Domain" "Like building legos - data model diagrams are the instruction book" - Turek

 ### Analyzing Domains